 Dermatitis herpetiformis, often referred to as ‘DH’, is a skin condition linked to coeliac disease.

-DH affects fewer people than typical coeliac disease, at around 1 in 3,300 people.
-DH can appear at any age, but is most commonly diagnosed in those aged between 50 and 69 years.
+DH affects fewer people than typical coeliac disease, at around one in 3,300 people.
+It can appear at any age, but is most commonly diagnosed in those aged between 50 and 69 years.